bcmk/siren/README.md

 For models
 ----------

-You can add a link to the profile page or share it on social media.
+Add a link to your profile page or share it on Twitter, Instagram or other social media.
 Telegram users clicking it follow you in our bot.
 From that moment he receives a notification whenever you start broadcasting.
 Use following links: